 - Leaving a batt to be too long

-Each of the above mistakes allows air to escape through any voids, which results in you throwing money out the window on your utility bill down the road.
+Each of the above mistakes allows air leaks through any voids, which results in you throwing money out the window on your utility bill down the road.
 Shelling out the extra dough to a pro today will allow you to reap the benefits of fiberglass insulation and save hundreds, perhaps even thousands of dollars in heating and cooling costs in the long run.
-Energy efficiency is definitely not a benefit you want to miss out on by simply not installing your insulation correctly, which is why using professional will be your best bet.
+Energy efficiency is definitely not a benefit you want to miss out on by simply not installing your home insulation correctly, which is why using a professional will be your best bet.

 Count on Attic Construction for Your Fiberglass Batt Installation

 At Attic Construction, we pride ourselves on bringing you outstanding, expert service and the invaluable peace of mind that comes with knowing that your fiberglass insulation installation will get done correctly at the most competitive rates out there.